-- Some lenders will allow you to hold a back-end ratio that’s as high as 50 percent if you have great credit.
-This is uncommon, but possible.
+- Some lenders will allow you to hold a back-end ratio that’s as high as 50% if you have great credit.
+This is uncommon, but not impossible.

 - If you have other loans with small balances (like the small credit card balance in the example above), wiping out this loan in its entirety could put you over the edge.